-The main entrance was CRAZY with a line of people trying to check into the park, so we went in the “back door” and parked at the Falls Trailhead parking lot about 1/2 mile down the road.
-This is typically a very busy park because it’s so close to the city of Hudson and has a cool waterfall that is swarming with families and young people.
+The main entrance had a line of people trying to check into the park, so we went in the “back door” and parked at the Falls Trailhead parking lot about 1/2 mile down the road.
+This is typically a very busy park because it’s so close to the city of Hudson and has a cool waterfall that is filled with families and young people.
 It reminded me a little of Minnehaha Falls.

 Willow River has another nice color coded map with lots of signs and markers on the trail.
 We were able to hit every trail except the Oak Ridge and White Tail Trails and enjoyed having a little more variety in the terrain.

 Flight one: helloooooo down there…..

 The big view is the at the top of the climb up the ‘stairs of doom’…these are second only to the icy stairs of DOOM that nearly led straight to our deaths at the Devil’s Kettle.
 We had a blast goofing around and taking the most challenging routes we could find, and declaring our own triple crown: hill of doom, stairs of doom and the waterfall of doom.